fai-songprasit/fai-songprasit/README.md

 Welcome to my GitHub.

 **About me:**
-- 💻 I'm a front-end web developer
+- 💻 I'm a front-end developer
 - ⚡ My current skill sets are:
     - JavaScript
     - TypeScript